 edit: seems it does not work either.
 I am actually working on improvements on the CRS management but this will have to wait for 2.4, I will see if I can include a simple bug correction for 2.2.

-#3 Updated by kyle - almost 6 years ago
+#3 Updated by kyle - about 9 years ago